peterxichen/lending-club-survival-analysis/README.md

 for loan default versus prepayment as well as the interpretation of the features used to inform these models.
 A loan default is the failure to repay a loan by the borrower according to agreed upon terms.
-A loan prepayment is the early payment of a loan by the borrower, typically as a result of lower interest rates allowing for favorable renancing.
-Prepayment re ects a borrower's financial capacity to pay off a loan or ability to refinance it at a more attractive level.
+A loan prepayment is the early payment of a loan by the borrower, typically as a result of lower interest rates allowing for favorable refinancing.
+Prepayment reflects a borrower's financial capacity to pay off a loan or ability to refinance it at a more attractive level.
 On the other hand, default represents lack of capacity (or willingness/wherewithal) to pay.
 Using dv01 labels of loan status, we assume defaulted loans to be indicated as 'Charged Off' and 'Sold - Debt Sale', and prepaid loans to be indicated as 'Paid Off' in their loan statuses.